440 Huntington Avenue

-Chengguang Xu is a PhD student studying machine learning and computer vision at Northeastern University in the Khoury College of Computer and Information Sciences, advised by Professor Ehsan Elhamifar.
+Chengguang Xu is a PhD student at Northeastern University in the Khoury College of Computer Sciences, co-advised by Professor Chris Amato and Professor Lawson Wong.
 He earned his Bachelor of Engineering and Master of Science from Nankai University in China.
-His main fields of research are Machine Learning and Computer Vision, and he is interested in combining the two to create complex learning algorithms that can process and solve specific issues in the outside world, and in creating learning algorithms and models that are both highly accurate and theoretically explicable.
+His main fields of research are Reinforcement Learning and Computer Vision.
+Specifically, he is interested in learning and planning under uncertainty by leveraging model-free deep reinforcement learning algorithms and model-based planning methods.

 - Hometown: China

-- Field of Study: Machine Learning and Computer Vision
+- Field of Study: Reinforcement Learning and Computer Vision

 What are the specifics of your graduate education (thus far)?